jeremyruppel/codependency/README.md

 # Codependency

 Codependency is a simple comment-based dependency graph that you can use on arbitrary files.
+The comment syntax should look familiar to anyone who has used Sprockets, but is not nearly as robust (yet).

 ## Installation